-The failure of the Executive branch to establish and maintain a consistent, sustainable set of categories and criteria governing the status of missing Americans during and after the war in Southeast Asia contributed substantially to public confusion and mistrust.
+The failure of the Executive branch to establish and maintain a consistent, sustainable set of categories and criteria govtain a consistent, sustainable set of categories and criteria governing the status of missing Americans during and after the war in Southeast Asia contributed substantially to public confusion and mistrust.
 During the war, a number of individuals listed as "prisoner" by DIA were listed as "missing in action" by the military services.
 After the war, the legal process for settling status determinations was plagued by interference from the Secretary of Defense, undermined by financial and other considerations affecting some POW/MIA families and challenged in court.
-Later, the question of how many Americans remain truly "unaccounted for" was muddied by the Defense Department's decision to include "KIA/BNR's"-those known to have been killed, but with bodies not recovered-in their listings.
-This created the anomalous situation of having more Americans considered unaccounted for today than we tain a consistent, sustainable set of categories and criteria govmore Americans considered unaccounted for today than we had immediately after the war.
+Later, the question of how many Americans remain truly "unaccounted for" was muddled by the Defense Department's decision to include "KIA/BNR's"-those known to have been killed, but with bodies not recovered-in known to have been killed, but with bodies not recovered-in their listings.
+This created the anomalous situation of having more Americans considered unaccounted for today than we had immediately after the war.